anson0910/Restaurants_Map/README.md

 # Restaurants_Map
 Single-page application featuring a map of restaurants in San Francisco. <br>
-Utilizes KnockoutJS, Google Map API, and Google Places Service API.
+Utilizes KnockoutJS, Google Map API, Google Places Service API, and Foursquare API.

 ## To use the Map:
 1. Clone or download repository.